TechForceOU/carbsy-astro/src/pages/terms.md

 ### 3.3 Refund Policy
 Refunds are handled according to the policies of the App Store (Apple) or Google Play Store (Google) where you purchased the subscription.
 We do not process refunds directly.

+### 3.4 Lifetime Purchase Option
+We offer a one-time payment option that provides unlimited carbohydrate estimations ("Lifetime Purchase").
+By purchasing this option, you acknowledge and agree that:

+- "Lifetime" refers to the lifetime of the Carbsy product and service, not your lifetime or any guaranteed duration
+- The Lifetime Purchase grants access to unlimited estimations for as long as the App and service remain available and operational
+- We reserve the right to discontinue, modify, or sunset the App or service at any time, with or without notice
+- No refunds will be provided if the service is discontinued, except as required by applicable law or the App Store/Google Play Store policies
+- The Lifetime Purchase does not guarantee any specific features, functionality, or service levels beyond unlimited estimations
+- Future updates, features, or enhanced services may be offered separately and are not included in the Lifetime Purchase unless explicitly stated

 ## 4. User Responsibilities

 ### 4.1 Eligible Use